Robert Chadwick (politician)

-Robert M. Chadwick (November 23, 1833 – April 21, 1902) was an American politician from Pennsylvania who served as a Republican member of the Pennsylvania House of Representatives for Delaware County from 1881 to 1888.
+Robert M. Chadwick (November 23, 1833 – April 21, 1902) was an English American politician who served as a Republican member of the Pennsylvania House of Representatives for Delaware County from 1881 to 1888.

 Early life

 Chadwick was born in Rochdale, England to Thomas and Sarah (Crabtree) Chadwick.
 His family emigrated to the United States in 1847 and settled in Upland, Pennsylvania.
 He was educated in the public schools of Upland and then learned the wheelwright trade in Frankford, Pennsylvania.
 He served as a private in Company I of the 114th Pennsylvania Volunteer Infantry Regiment (known as the Collis Zouaves) of the Union Army from 1862 to 1865 during the American Civil War.
 In 1866, he moved to Chester, Pennsylvania and established a wagon factory and blacksmith shop at the corner of Third and Fulton Streets.

 Career

 Chadwick was elected to the Chester City Council and served from 1877 to 1882.
 He was elected to the Pennsylvania House of Representatives for Delaware County and served from 1881 to 1888.
 He was not a candidate for reelection in 1888.

 Chadwick was a member of the board of trustees of the Soldiers' Home at Erie, Pennsylvania for two years.
 He worked as postmaster for the United States Postal Service for the Chester post office from 1889 to 1894.